intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset

-As we can see from Figure \ref{fig:coc}, the model correctly detects the three clusters in the data.
-One can specify additional arguments in the \code{autoplot()} to stratify columns and rows according to external factors or the estimated clustering solution.

-\subsubsection{The presence of patterns in the data uncovered by the id}
+\subsubsection{The presence of patterns in the data uncovered by the ID}

-Once the observation-specific \texttt{id} chains are computed, we can investigate the presence of potential patterns between the estimates and given external variables.
-To explore these possible relations, we can use the function \code{id\_by\_class()}.
+Once the observation-specific estimates are computed, we can investigate the presence of potential patterns between the recovered IDs and given exogenous variables.
+To explore these possible relations, we can use the function \texttt{id\_by\_class()}.
 Along with an object of class \texttt{Hidalgo}, we need to specify:

-\begin{itemize} \item \texttt{class}: factor, a variable used to stratify the \texttt{id} posterior estimates. \end{itemize}
+\begin{itemize} \item \texttt{class}: factor, a variable used to stratify the ID posterior estimates. \end{itemize}